Updated on August 14, 2020.

 Sending HIPAA compliant appointment reminders has been shown to decrease appointment “no shows” and has the potential to enhance the patient-provider relationship.
 However, given the concern about data breaches, automated appointment reminders remain an underutilized feature of patient portals.
 According to the U.S. Department of Health & Human Services, medical appointment reminders are allowed under HIPAA privacy rules, which state, “Appointment reminders are considered part of the treatment of an individual and, therefore, can be made without authorization.”
 This statement means that providers don’t need to worry about breaching HIPAA while sending an appointment reminder.

 To ensure that you and your patients are protected, Bridge recommends you do the following when launching a patient appointment reminder software:

 - Ensure your NPP (Notice of Privacy Practices) is updated and includes information about opting-in for appointment reminders by SMS and/or email.

-- The NPP should be explicitly clear and state something similar to “We are going to be sending automated SMS text message/email reminders about your upcoming appointments.
+- The NPP should be explicitly clear and state something similar to “You’ll be receiving automated SMS text message/email reminders about your upcoming appointments.
 If you would rather opt-out, please notify us.”

 - Have patients verify their contact information, including their phone number, regularly.

 - Consider an additional opt-in outside NPP; many people do not read the NPP, and texting appointment data may be unacceptable to some people.